undergroundwires/CEH-in-bullet-points/chapters/01-introduction/information-security-overview.md

 - Also known as • ***zero-day attack*** • ***0-day attack*** • ***0 day attack***
 - Exploiting previously unknown vulnerabilities before patch is released.
 - **Zero day vulnerability**
-  - Hole in software that is unknown to the vendor and newly discovered.
+  - Hole in software that is either [1]
-- E.g. Spectre & Meltdown
-  - Vulnerabilities in AMD and Intel CPUs
-  - Can be exploited to elevate the privileges in the given system.
+    - Unknown to the one that's interested in mitigating in (e.g. vendor)
-  - Still exists but no longer a zero day.
-  - Affected all cloud providers, they needed to run firmware updates, updates provided by Intel that caused delays.
+    - Known but patch has not been developed
+  - Targeted attacks often include zero-day vulnerabilities [3]
+  - ❗ A vulnerability is not zero day once it's disclosed and patched
+- **Zero-day exploit**
+  - Taking advantage of zero-day vulnerabilities
+  - Often done by using malware [3]
-- Steps:
+- Flow
   1. Attacker discovers the vulnerability
   2. Attacker exploits vulnerability
   3. Attack happens (called day zero)